 So, here we are today, as I sit in Lincoln Center across from the Metropolitan Opera House writing to all of you.
 I have only felt more inspired to write on a few other occasions.
 Honestly, I'm afraid to do this, but I know I have to.
 I haven't taken an extended break from Life of a Freelance Dancer in over 5 years (which sounds insane to me).
 I would be lying if I told you I'm not nervous about it.
 But I am going to step away from posting on here throughout the rest of the summer to focus on my choreography, teaching, podcasting, seeking additional work (including the aforementioned and professional writing opportunities), and more all in preparation for our October move to New York City.
 I know I can continue pumping out content on here.
 But there is nothing more important than feeling inspired to do so.
 Additionally, I need to assess, at this point, if I have gained all that I can from writing on here or if it offers me more purpose.
 I love giving to all of you, my faithful readers.
 But I need to make sure that this is working for me personally, emotionally, and career-wise.

 Thank you for your understanding and support.
 And, more than anything else, thank you for reading!
 And to those of you I have interacted with online or in-person, thank you for telling me that my work has helped you and for sharing your own personal stories with me.
 It has inspired me so very greatly!
 Enjoy the sunshine and I hope to see you soon!
+(And if you want to catch up on previous posts, click here to review the LoFD archives)

 MY SUMMER TEACHING SCHEDULE (as of 6/13)